hynek/svcs/docs/core-concepts.md

 ```

 ::: {note}
-It is possible to overwrite registered service factories later -- e.g., for testing -- **without monkey-patching**.
+It is possible to overwrite registered service factories later -- for example, for testing -- **without monkey-patching**.
 This is especially interesting if you want to replace a low-level service with a mock without re-jiggering all services that depend on it.

 If there's a chance that the container has been used by your fixtures to acquire a service, it's possible that the service is already cached by the container.